kendall-johnson/brainwaves/README.md

 ## :link: Associated Links:

 Click the following link to be redirected to the User Stories we either have already implemented, or plan on implementing!
 [Trello](https://trello.com/invite/b/f1wPS0iX/ATTI360f050ba3db39bdd144d5a5405c3093C25F7E1F/brainwaves)

+Click the following link to be redirected to the Wireframe, ERD, and Design Inspiration for this project!
+[Whimsical](https://whimsical.com/brainwaves-6xrPrq391hNE3d896zc3mR)

 </div>

 ## :camera_flash: Where Brainwaves Began: